 When is the right time to start taking a prenatal vitamin?
 If you’re actor Gwyneth Paltrow, Mindy Kaling, or Reese Witherspoon, the answer is “right now” – whether or not you’re currently pregnant or trying to conceive.
 These Hollywood leading ladies swear by the benefits of prenatals to help hair grow fast and strong and promote smooth, glowy skin.

 Health professionals advise caution, however.
 Prenatal vitamins contain higher levels of nutrients like folic acid and iron specifically to support the healthy development of a baby.
 Women who are not expecting or actively trying to conceive don’t need as much folic acid and iron in their diets, and taking supplements that contain high levels of these nutrients in synthetic forms can cause undesirable side effects like constipation and liver toxicity.
-(This isn’t something you need to worry about when taking NatureWise supplements, because our products are free of harmful synthetic ingredients!)
+(This isn’t something you need to worry about when taking NatureWise Prenatal Multivitamins, because they're free of harmful synthetic ingredients!)

 However, considering that an estimated 50% of pregnancies in the United States are unplanned, and that the diets of roughly 80% of adults don’t deliver the recommended daily amounts of several essential vitamins and minerals, prenatal vitamins are useful to help bridge the nutritional gap.2 They can serve as an “insurance policy” to provide crucial nutrients for both mom and baby, supporting defect-free development and reducing the risk of health concerns like preeclampsia, anemia, gestational diabetes, fatigue, weakened immunity, bone density loss, skin irritation, and brain fog.*1